Uncle-Dandry/potential-field-planner/Readme.md

    You can create a custom scenario or experiment by modifying the settings in `config.py` and `experiments.py` or directly within your Python scripts.

 5. **Random Scene Generation:**
-   Use the `random_obs` flag to generate a random scene with obstacles.
+   Use the `Scene.RANDOM_OBS` in `config.py` to generate a random scene with obstacles.
 Note that this feature is not fully reliable and may produce unexpected results.

 6. **Group Behavior Control:**
    - Use the `follow` flag to enable a leader-following behavior among the robots.